PFE

 Lynch: 29

 Pfizer Inc. discovers, develops, manufactures, markets, distributes, and sells biopharmaceutical products in the United States and internationally.
-The company offers medicines and vaccines in various therapeutic areas, including cardiovascular and migraine under the Eliquis, Nurtec ODT/Vydura, Zavzpret, and the...
+It operates in three segments: Biopharma, PC1, and Pfizer Ignite.

 Price ?